nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 ```

-All test functions also define some helper functions that are added when the test is
-executed - `ok`, `nok`, `fail`, `eq` and `spy`.
+All test functions also define some helper functions that are added when the test is executed - `ok`, `nok`, `fail`, `eq` and `spy`.

 `ok`, `nok`, `fail` are assert functions which will break the test if the condition is not met.

 `ok(cond:bool, [msg:string])`.
-It takes any
-boolean condition and an optional assertion message.
-If no message is defined -
-current filename and line will be used.
+It takes any boolean condition and an optional assertion message.
+If no message is defined - current filename and line will be used.
 If the condition evaluetes to thuthy nothing happens.
-If it is falsy the message is printed and the test is aborted and the next test is executed.
+If it is falsy the message is printed and the test is aborted.
+The next test will then be executed.

 ``` Lua
 ok(1 == 2)                   -- prints 'foo.lua:42'